 - The adjacent drive (D:) is Logical partition.

 I'll explain one by one.

-The size of a physical disk is fixed, thus before extending C drive, there must be free Unallocated space.
-If you did not delete or shrink other volume to get such space, of course you cannot extend C drive with any tool.
+First of all, you should know that the size of a physical disk is fixed, thus before extending C drive, there must be Unallocated space.
+If you did not delete or shrink another volume to get such space, of course you cannot extend C drive with any tool.

 This is because:

-In a MBR style hard disk, you can create maximum 4 Primary partitions, or 3 Primary partitions plus an Extended partition.
+On a MBR style hard disk, you can create maximum 4 Primary partitions, or 3 Primary partitions plus an Extended partition.
 Extended partition works like a container and all Logical partitions should be inside of it.
-Free space deleted from a Logical partition can't be extended to any Primary partition.
-Meanwhile, Unallocated space deleted from a Primary partition can't be extended to any Logical partition.
+Free space that deleted from a Logical partition can't be extended to any Primary partition.
+Likewise, Unallocated space deleted from a Primary partition can't be extended to any Logical partition.

-What to do when unable to expand C drive
+What to do when unable to extend C drive in Windows Server 2012

 With NIUBI Partition Editor, this problem can be solved easily.
 It is able to combine Unallocated or Free space to either contiguous partition with 1 step.
 When the Unallocated space is nonadjacent, it is able to move it and then combine to other partition on the same disk.